brave-eai/dexjoco/teleoperation/GeoRT/README.md

 ./GeoRT/data/
 ```

-During the data collection process, try to 1. fully stretch each finger and explore its fingertip moving range and 2. perform pinch grasps.
-Ensure that your fingers feel natural and comfortable—since during teleoperation deployment, you will use these recorded gestures to control the robot!
-Please avoid any unnatural or strained movements.
+During data collection, try to:

+1. Fully stretch each finger and explore its fingertip range of motion.
+2. Perform pinch grasps.

+Ensure that your fingers feel natural and comfortable, because during teleoperation deployment, you will use these recorded gestures to control the robot.
+Avoid any unnatural or strained movements.

 ### Step 2: Train the Model